 We currently maintain our principal executive offices at 125 Townpark Drive, Suite 3000, Kennesaw, Georgia 30144.
 The cost for this space is included in the \$10,000 per-month fee to our sponsor.
-We will be charged for general and administrative services commencing on the date of this Form 10-K pursuant to a letter agreement between us and our sponsor.
+We are charged for general and administrative services commencing on the date of Initial Public Offering pursuant to a letter agreement between us and our sponsor.
 We believe, based on rents and fees for similar services, that the fee charged by our sponsor is at least as favorable as we could have obtained from an unaffiliated person.
 We consider our current office space adequate for our current operations.